geogkary/breeze/README.md

 - Edit your setup with `config.php`, located in Breeze's root directory.
 - Feel free to download the [boilerplate](https://github.com/geogkary/breeze/archive/boilerplate.zip) API version to get started
-- If you're doing it manually, you can optionally load more libraries in the `engine/libraries/` directory
+- If you're not using Composer, you can optionally load more libraries in the `engine/libraries/` directory

-#### Protecting your subdirectories
+#### Protecting your subdirectories:

 Breeze provides an `unrouter.php` file which allows you to respond to requests for subdirectories in a more API like manner, disabling access to your subdirectories.

+## Contribute